peanutprotocol/endless-ring/README.md

 ![Screenshot](https://github.com/ProphetFund/endless-ring/blob/main/app/src/media/Screenshot%202022-08-31%20163007.png)

 ## 💎 TLDR

 https://endlessring.xyz/

-A physical piece of jewellery that holds your voice and bridges universe and metaverse.
+The Endless Ring is a peak into the future of fashion.
+In the future, fashion will bridge universe and metaverse, as people will express themselves through physical wearables with metaverse representations.
+Endless is physical piece of jewellery that holds your voice and has metaverse representations and can be raed by any smartphone.

 Record a voice message and get 3 things:
 * a physical NFC-enabled ring that links to the NFT (ISO 14443A)